nglgzz/awesome-clean-tech/README.md

 - [Vultus](https://www.vultus.se/) | Sweden | 2016

-  Uses satellite imaging to save fertilizer usage up to 30%, and track crops healt.
+  Uses satellite imaging to save fertilizer usage up to 30%, and track crops health.
 This allows farmers to reduce their Nitrous Oxide emissions, a greenhouse gas that is 298 times more potent than CO2.

 ### Materials